Episcopal Diocese of the Rio Grande

 The Episcopal Diocese of the Rio Grande is the Episcopal Church's diocese in New Mexico and southwest Texas, the portion of the state west of the Pecos River, including the counties of El Paso, Reeves, Culberson, Jeff Davis, Brewster, Presidio, Terrell, Hudspeth and Pecos.
 The total area of the diocese is 153394 sqmi.
 According to the 2006 parochial report, there are 57 active congregations within the diocese.
 The see is based in Albuquerque, New Mexico and the diocesan cathedral is the Cathedral Church of St. John.

+The diocese reported 10,760 members in 2017 and 9,764 members in 2023; no membership statistics were reported in 2024 national parochial reports.
+Plate and pledge income for the 48 filing congregations of the diocese in 2024 was $9,262,656.
+Average Sunday attendance (ASA) was 2,702 persons, down from 3,597 in 2015.